 Extending over 700 hectares (2.7 sq. mi.), this development is a private peninsula surrounded by white sand beaches, Pacific waves and exuberant tropical vegetation that shelters exotic birds.

-Currently, Punta Mita has 2 signature golf courses designed by the legendary Jack Nicklaus; and two Five Diamond resorts: the St. Regis Punta Mita Resort and the Four Seasons Resort Punta Mita.
+Currently, Punta Mita has two Jack Nicklaus signature golf courses designed by the legendary Jack Nicklaus; and two Five Diamond resorts: the St. Regis Punta Mita hotel resort and the Four Seasons Resort Punta Mita.

 In constant evolution, the master plans include two more hotels of the same category, as well as hundreds of houses, villas and condominiums.

-Just as you'd expect on this idyllic peninsula, there are restaurants, beach clubs, gyms, spas, bars and even cultural centers offering – for example – cooking and art appreciation courses.
+Just as you'd expect on this idyllic peninsula, there are beach hotels, restaurants, beach clubs, gyms, spas (like the Remède Spa), bars and even cultural centers offering – for example – cooking and art appreciation courses.

-Access to the peninsula's beaches is open to the public through El Anclote beach.
+Access to the peninsula's beaches is open to the public walking along the edge from El Anclote beach.

-You can also enjoy eating at one of the restaurants within the development, this is fine, as long as you make a reservation at least 48 hours in advance.
+You can also enjoy eating at one of the restaurants within the real estate development, this is fine, as long as you make a reservation at least 48 hours in advance.

-While in El Anclote, we suggest you stop by the Café des Artistes restaurant.
+After enjoying the white sand beaches at El Anclote Beach, we suggest you stop by the Café des Artistes restaurant.
 There you will savor the artistic cuisine of Gerardo Sandoval, one of the best chefs of Riviera Nayarit.

-The town itself is very rustic and makes you think of smaller towns in the Cabo península too, like Barriles or similar smaller populations in Mexico.
-Small dirt streets, half finished countryside homes mixed with more luxurious condos and bungalows.
+The town itself is very rustic and makes brings to mind smaller towns in the Banderas Bay area or the Los Cabos península too, like Barriles or similar small villages in Mexico.
+Rustic dirt streets, half finished countryside homes mixed with more luxurious homes and bungalows.

-There is also a small plaza, well kept, with the standard Emiliano Zapata sculpture (you'll find him in all small towns of the area, don't know why... ;-)) and enjoyed by the locals - see photo below.
+There is also a small plaza in town, well kept, with the seemingly standard Emiliano Zapata sculpture (you'll find him in all small towns of the area, don't know why... ;-)) and enjoyed by the locals - see photo above.

 More information you'll enjoy: